Design Identity 4 (Sustainable & Ethical Practices) (9727.3)

 Through this unit students will explore the various approaches to researching topics for fashion design by evaluating the most appropriate methodologies to use whilst considering the ethical implications involved.
 Students will be able to build a formal proposal for research.
 Consideration will be given to sustainable and ethical sourcing and costing as well as the environments in which the product will be consumed.

 Prerequisites9724 Design Identity 1 (Historical Studies) AND 9725 Design Identity 2 (Cultural Studies)

 |2021||UC - TAFE Queensland, Mount Gravatt||Semester 2||02 August 2021||On-Campus||Ms Jayee Ying|

 |2022||UC - TAFE Queensland, Mount Gravatt||Semester 2||01 August 2022||On-Campus||Ms Jayee Ying|

-Lists of recommended texts/readings.
-Weekly readings will be available in Canvas.
+List of readings will be provided in class and via Canvas.

 Submission of assessment items